 Meaning of the 7-year mark

 These items can significantly affect your score.
-To stay proactive, monitor your credit using tools like Chase Credit Journey, which will help notify you of updates to your credit as well as summarize your payment history.
+To stay proactive, monitor your credit using tools like Chase Credit Journey, which will help notify you of updates to your credit score as well as summarize your payment history.

 How long do remarks stay on your credit report?